Mufeed-Amir/G-Code-Generator/README.md

 * All Suggestions are Accepted and Wellcome.
 * Fork repository and Contribute.
-* Contact mufeed.amir.17290@gmail.comfor any query.
+* Contact mufeed.amir.17290@gmail.com for any query.
 * Extrace zip file or Clone this repository.
 * Open this Project in Visual Studio.
 * Open setup.py file and Run it ....Ready to go.